AlexR44/Quantitative-Fundamental-Analysis/Report.md

 **For AYA Gold & Silver**
 ![](IMAGES/QR%20AYA.png)

-In the figure below, AYA is shown to consistently have quick ratios > 1 begining in 2018 but had considerably lower values (even negative - not shown in log scale) between 2013 and 2018.
-Note that this is the inverse of the observations made for the D/E ratio.

 Although still greater than 1, the quick ratios for Barrick (see below) are much lower than those obtained for junior companies like AYA due to the larger amount of current liabilities.